goomcoom/vuex-module-maker/readme.md

 const config = {
     types: {
         form: {
+            // No need to define the initial_value as the default is already null but can be added for certainty
+            initial_value: null,

             default_value: new Form(),

             // Because the getter will be used over many instances